 Home mortgage loans can require a sizeable down payment, so it is recommended to begin saving early in order to have the necessary funds available.
-Down payments on a home purchase can range from 3-20% of the overall loan amount.
+Down payments on a home purchase can range from as little as 5% to 20% of the overall loan amount.
 Consider leveraging assets such as your employer-sponsored 401(k) retirement plan; many allow first-time home owners to borrow against an existing retirement plan for the purpose of buying a home.

 How do you know what home you should be looking for?
-Start with SDCCU’s mortgage calculator to get a feel for what you can afford and then apply for a pre-approval.
+Start with SDCCU’s mortgage calculator to get a feel for what you can afford and then get pre-qualified.

 Finding a home

 After obtaining your pre-qualification, the next typical step is to find a reliable real estate agent that adds value to your home search.
 Ask for referrals from your friends and family.
 Real estate agents often specialize in a particular part of town, so also consider what neighborhoods you want to live in and match that with agents who specialize in home sales in those neighborhoods.
 SDCCU can help pair you with an agent plus a 20% rebate on their commission.